turoboff/mask_for_camera_view/README.md

 ```
 MaskForCameraView(
   visiblePopButton: false,
-  onTake: (Uint8List imageBytes) {
+  onTake: (MaskForCameraViewResult res) {
-    // imageBytes is croped image, you can use it.
+    // res.image is croped image, you can use it.
   }
 );
 ```